jonro2955/job-tracker-client/tasks.md

 AddPAge:
--a pdf does not get added when there is only one (resume but no cl, vice versa)

 ViewPage:
--wire up the save/updater button
+-use two states for resume/coverletter to separate the view and stored data when there is a new file -wire up the save/updater button https://stackoverflow.com/questions/48909917/update-value-only-if-changed-in-sql
--Add edit options for marking an app as interviewd, rejected, etc and make it marked as such in jobsPage search view

 JobsPage:
 -if there are no applications, display a message saying that there aren't any yet, and to click the create button to create one.